mjrskiles/job-board/README.md

 On the pi the virtual environment is located at

-`~/projects/envs/shopdisplayenv/`
+`<project directory>/env`

-The environment can be activated by running the shell command
+The environment can be activated by running from the project directory the shell command

-`source ~/projects/envs/shopdisplayenv/bin/activate`
+`source ./env/bin/activate`

 The environment can be deactivated at any time with